jessegmeyerlab/proteomics-tutorial/manuscript.md

 Other fluorescence-based PPI assays encompass Fluorescence correlation spectroscopy (FCS) and fluorescence cross-correlation spectroscopy (FCCS).
 These methods use small volumes of fluorescently labelled proteins and can determine their diffusion coefficients, which change in when proteins form a complex [@DOI:10.1016/j.bpc.2019.106218].

-Proximity labelling methods (Proximity ligation and enzymatic proximity labelling (BirA*, APEX2, HRP) can surveil labile or transient interaction in live cells in a high-throughput format when coupled with target identification by MS [@DOI:10.1016/j.jprot.2022.104620], [@DOI:10.1016/j.jid.2017.09.028].
+Proximity labelling methods (Proximity ligation and enzymatic proximity labelling (BirA, APEX2, HRP) can surveil labile or transient interaction in live cells in a high-throughput format when coupled with target identification by MS [@DOI:10.1016/j.jprot.2022.104620], [@DOI:10.1016/j.jid.2017.09.028].
 These approaches harness a biotin ligase (i.e. BirA, BioID2, AirID, BASU, APEX2, HRP) fused to a POI whose interactome is to be determined.
 In the presence of biotin (for BirA, BioID2, AirID, BASU, APEX2 and HRP) or a biotin-phenol derivative (for APEX2), the biotin ligase will activate the biotin(-phenol) which then covalently biotinylates any protein in close proximity.
 The activated biotin has a short half-life, ensuring that the effective labelling radius is typically restricted to approximately 10 nm.
 Biotinylated proteins are isolated by affinity purification with streptavidin-conjugated beads and identified by mass spectrometry or SDS-PAGE/immunoblotting.
-TurboID, miniTurboID and ultraID, promiscuous biotin ligases faster than BirA*, have been developed allowing for shorter treatment times and decreased background signal.
+TurboID, miniTurboID and ultraID, promiscuous biotin ligases faster than BirA, have been developed allowing for shorter treatment times and decreased background signal.
 The choice of a biotin ligase variant depends on the POI and experimental setup, but in general HRP does not work in cytoplasmic environments where conditions are chemically reducing, but is suitable for labelling proteins extracellular face of the plasma membrane or in the endoplasmic reticulum and golgi apparatus.
 While TurboID and similar variants have fast kinetics, they can cause depletion of endogenous biotin and therefore cytotoxicity.
 A major drawback shared by all variants described above is that they necessitate fusion to the POI, which might alter its physiological behaviour and give rise to false positives or false negatives.